Skip to main content

 Organization-Controlled Wallets

 In an Organization-Controlled Wallet, the management and control of the wallet lie with the organization itself.
-This setup allows organizations to securely custody and maintain complete control of their own funds or their end users’ assets.
+This setup allows organizations to securely safeguard and maintain complete control of their own funds or their end users’ assets.
+An Organization-Controlled Wallet utilizes a 2-2 signature scheme, with one key share held by the organization and the other key share stored within Cobo’s multi-cloud infrastructure.
+MPC Wallets for your organization’s own funds: MPC Wallets for your end users’ assets:

 User-Controlled Wallets

-With a flexible threshold signature scheme (”m out of n” key shares), User-Controlled Wallets allow the organization to customize how transactions are signed.
-For example, under a 3-3 signature scheme, the organization, the end user, and Cobo each hold a key share and all three key shares must collectively sign transactions.
+In a User-Controlled Wallet, end users of the organization are given full control of their digital assets.
+In this setup, each end user of the organization holds their own unique private key share to their MPC Wallet.
+With a flexible threshold signature scheme (”m out of n” key shares), User-Controlled Wallets allow the organization to customize how transactions are authorized.
+For example, under a 3-3 signature scheme, the organization and the end user each hold a key share, while the third key share is stored within Cobo’s multi-cloud infrastructure, and all three are required to independently authorize each transaction.
 Alternatively, a 2-3 signature scheme can be implemented, where the organization’s key share is held offline and utilized only in specific circumstances, such as disputes or critical events.
+To integrate non-custodial MPC Wallets into your applications, a 2-2 signature can be implemented, where the end user holds a key share and the other key share is stored within Cobo’s multi-cloud infrastructure, while the organization holds none.
+3-3 signature scheme: 2-3 signature scheme: 2-2 signature scheme: